Updated on April 23rd, 2022 by Felix Martinez

 Just like other healthcare REITs, LTC benefits from a strong secular trend, namely the high growth of the population that is above 80 years old.
 This growth results from the aging of the baby boomers’ generation and the steady rise of life expectancy thanks to sustained progress in medical sciences.

-In late April, LTC reported (4/29/21) financial results for the first quarter of fiscal 2021.
-Funds from operations (FFO) per share decreased –16% over last year’s quarter, from $0.74 to $0.62, due to asset sale losses and lower rental income as a result of nonpayment of lease obligations of Senior Lifestyle and some rent deferrals.
+On February 17, 2022, LTC reported financial results for the fourth quarter of fiscal 2021.
+Funds from operations (FFO) per share decreased by 28% over last year’s quarter, from $0.78 to $0.56, and missed the analysts’ consensus by $0.01.
+The poor performance resulted primarily from lower rental income as a result of nonpayment of lease obligations of Senior Care Centers and Abri Health Services.

 LTC is facing another headwind in the form of the coronavirus pandemic, which has resulted in deferred payments from some tenants.
-As a result, LTC has not provided any guidance for 2021.
-Due to the pandemic, the turnaround is on hold right now but we believe that the worse is behind LTC.
+As a result, LTC has not provided any guidance for 2022.
+However, we estimate that the company will make FFO of $2.50 per share for 2022.
+This will be an increase of 6.3% compared to 2021.

 As mentioned, LTC Properties will benefit from the secular tailwind of the aging population in the United States.
 As the Baby Boomers age, the demand for skilled nursing and assisted living properties will increase materially.
 This benefits LTC Properties in two main ways.